dan-chui/SIEM-Log-Analysis-Report/README.md

 All analysis was performed using anonymized training data adapted from SOC lab exercises.

-👉 The completed Risk Register file can be downloaded via my cybersecurity blog, [Happy Bytes](https://happy-bytes.vercel.app/blogs/cybersec-lab-siem-log-analysis)
+👉 The completed SIEM Log Analysis Report can be downloaded via my cybersecurity blog, [Happy Bytes](https://happy-bytes.vercel.app/blogs/cybersec-lab-siem-log-analysis)

 ---